An in-depth interview by Lenny Giteck, publisher and editor

 In last month’s edition of AntisemitismExposed.org, we interviewed Dr. Amy Elman, the Weber Professor of Social Science at Kalamazoo College, about the subject of antisemitism on U.S. college and university campuses.
 This month, we drill down further into the topic by interviewing Dr. Andrew Pessin, Professor of Philosophy at Connecticut College.

 In addition to authoring several philosophy books and two novels, Dr. Pessin co-edited Anti-Zionism on Campus: The University, Free Speech, and BDS, published in 2018 by Indiana University Press.
-He is also the Campus Bureau Editor of The Algemeiner, a New York City-based publication that covers American and international Jewish- and Israel-related news.
+He also is the Campus Bureau Editor of The Algemeiner, a New York City-based publication that covers American and international Jewish- and Israel-related news.
 In that position, he scours the Internet daily to monitor what is happening on campuses with respect to Jews and Israel.

 Dr. Pessin, given the book you co-edited and your role at The Algemeiner, you’re in an excellent position to evaluate Jew-hate on today’s American college and university campuses.
 How do you perceive the problem?